-As explained in our article “What can be detected in a stool sample?”, your bowel movements say a lot about your overall health.
+It’s not often talked about, but your bowel movements can say a lot about your health.
 Not only are colour and consistency important factors, but smell and how often you go to the toilet are also relevant cornerstones by which you can gauge the state of your health.
 But what exactly is a healthy bowel movement?
 Is diarrhea dangerous?
-Or is blood in the stool always a sign of bowel cancer?
+Or is blood in the stool always a sign of colon cancer?
 And how often should one actually visit the toilet on average?
 While our article “What can be detected in a stool sample?” focused on explaining diseases and bacteria that can be detected in a stool sample, in this article we will share characteristics of both healthy and unhealthy stool.

 When is a bowel movement considered healthy?

 In general, stool is healthy when it is light to dark brown in colour, neither runny nor hard, and smells bad but is not acrid or putrid.
 But why are bowel movements important?
 Your body and its digestive tract excretes numerous unusable food residues via the stool.
 In addition to these food residues, stool also contains other waste products from metabolism and digestion.
 These include: